-I’ve been thinking about all this processing of food and feel more and more a piggy in the middle.
+I’ve been thinking about all this processing of food and feel more and more like a piggy in the middle.
 On one hand the simplest foods are the healthiest; processing invariably involves adding salt, sugar and various extras to bulk out or improve the flavour.

-I can’t imagine many families eat up their roast to the tiniest morsel on the day it’s served - unless the family chef is majorly stingy.
-I bet in 8 cases out of 10 the remnants get chucked out - bar a few slices for reluctant sandwiches.
+I can’t imagine many families eat up their roast to the tiniest morsel on the day it’s served, unless the family chef is majorly stingy.
+I bet in eight cases out of ten the remnants get chucked out bar a few slices for reluctant sandwiches.

 Rissoles used to mean to me school dinner type of food: bland, mushy and insipid.
 Not so, you can easily make them as spiced up as you wish.